toulousecleanup/sigfoxDevices/README.md

   * register a new device to SigFox backend: https://backend.sigfox.com/device/new?groupId=5b0a85d09058c20630bd8054
   * Edit the callback: https://backend.sigfox.com/devicetype/5b0a85d45005747bb0eee2e0/callbacks

+**Pay for SigFox service**

+Your free trial expires in **March 2020**, to pay for it after this date: https://buy.sigfox.com/

+Ask Alexis Eskenazi for login/password.

 **The Frontend**

 The frontend: https://toulousecleanup.github.io/toulousecleanup/data is here to see the latest data.